 Side-note, I’m running Kodi on LibreElec on a Dell micro-PC that I procured for $99 a few Black Friday’s ago.
 It’s puny by PC standards, but beefy by media-stick/RPi standards, so it works pretty well.
-We’re finding that our WiFi isn’t always quite up to the task of steadily streaming 1080p, but… meh.
+I’m finding that the WiFi isn’t always quite up to the task of steadily streaming 1080p, but… meh.
 It’s generally usable.
 It serves up movies from my 3TB spinning-rusts on the circa-2014 gaming PC via Plex, which is a phenomenal app for the modern moviephile — if you haven’t checked it out, do it.

 Let’s Get To It!

 Back on topic.
 Off topic, I mean.
-We recently saw The Spy Who Dumped Me.
+I recently saw The Spy Who Dumped Me.
 I was excited for this movie as soon as I saw the poster: Mila Kunis and Kate McKinnon.
 Need I say more?
 Not really, but I will, because that’s presumably why you’re reading.
 I mean, I could watch these two actresses do just about anything for 2 hours.
 Let alone a buddy-action-comedy about international intelligence intrigue gone awry.

 I first loved McKinnon in the Ghostbusters reboot, where she, no disrespect to the rest of the phenomenal cast, stole the show.
 That was a super fun movie too.
 (I’m not an SNL guy, though her Hillary impersonation was superb.)
 And Kunis, I’ve loved since she took over the voice of Meg in Family Guy.
-It didn’t hurt when the wife said she had a girl crush on her too.

 This is somewhat of a directorial debut from Susanna Fogel (she has some credits, but nothing blockbuster-worthy, as far as I can tell), and it hits a lot of good notes.
 The acting is solid — especially, obviously, the two leads — the action believable, the punchlines not overly cheesy, the character development realistic, and the twists compelling, if a bit predictable.